 Evaporation lines are actually streaks and not faint lines.
-They are called “squinters,” meaning you have to look closely to see them.
+They are called "squinters," meaning you have to look closely to see them.
 Often, these lines will not go entirely across the test.
 Depending on the type of test, the evaporation line may look more gray than pink.
+Yet, a faint positive line can be mistaken for an evaporation line on a home test.
 If an evaporation line appears, it is best to take another test for an accurate result.

 How can I tell the difference between a positive result and an evaporation line?